 Lydia Sweatt is a writer who loves balancing her article/blog time indoors with a healthy dose of nature.
 She bikes, hikes, and identifies edible plants along the way.

 Google AdSense 101: How to Benefit from Ad Revenue on YouTube

 In 2019, YouTube made $15 billion in revenue from advertisements alone.
 Part of that revenue is used to pay video creators, so every YouTuber should learn about the service that makes it all possible: Google AdSense.

 This invaluable tool helps creators monetize their content with ads.
 It’s one of the first steps to building a YouTube career, which requires several steps:

-- Creators join YouTube with two goals in mind - attracting 1,000 subscribers and 4,000 hours of channel Watch Time.
-Once that happens, creators can apply for the YouTube Partner Program (YPP) and monetize their content.
+- Creators join YouTube with two goals in mind: attracting 1,000 subscribers and 4,000 hours of channel Watch Time.
+When that happens, creators can apply for the YouTube Partner Program (YPP) and monetize their content.

 - As part of the YPP application, creators must set up a Google AdSense account to collect ad revenue.

 - Google AdSense serves ads on creators’ videos.
 To increase the likelihood of viewers watching those ads, Google AdSense uses personalized targeting to match relevant ads with viewers' interests.

 Google AdSense and the YouTube journey are complex, so of course, there are fine-print details to understand.
 The most important aspect is how revenue is calculated.
 When you join the YPP, you won't earn all of the money that comes from ads; creators earn 55% of the revenue while YouTube takes the remaining 45%.

 That’s the high-level summary.
 But to learn more about how Google AdSense works on YouTube, just keep reading.